Berdychiv machine-building plant: Today

 Plant supplies equipment to many enterprises of Ukraine and other CIS countries, as well as in the US, Germany, Israel, China, Iran, India, Eastern Europe, Turkey.

 On the territory of OJSC «Berdychiv Machine-Building Plant «Progress» and the city of Berdychiv in the fall of 2008 were recorded footage of the film «In Paris!» (the working title «Dad», the company «Pyramid», directed by Sergey Krutin, starring - Yuriy Stepanov, Polina Kutepova, Jaroslav Zhalnin, Georgiy Drozd, Valeriya Hodos, Eugeniy Efremov), which was released in cinemas in 2009.

 Important Events

 BMZ «Progress» anniversary

 In the days from 23 to 25 September 2010, celebrating of the Berdychiv Machine-Building Plant «Progress» 130 anniversary was held, timed to Day of Mechanical Engineering.
-The event was held on the square before the Palace of Culture, having collected a huge amount of «Progress» workers and Berdychiv residents who were able to enjoy blowing in the wind energy of Berdychiv engineering.
+The event was held on the square before the Palace of Culture, having collected a huge amount of «Progress» workers and Berdychiv residents who enjoyed blowing in the wind energy of Berdychiv engineering.
 Besides the concert, the citizens had the opportunity to watch sporting baton, in which the team of the Plant Casting Complex won a victory.
-After the event all went to the Palace of Culture in order to watch the video «Progress», captured by the movie company «Vick» to order management engineering enterprise.
+After the event all went to the Palace of Culture to watch the video «Progress», captured by the movie company «Vick» to order management engineering enterprise.